 - Tuition is based on enrollment, NOT attendance.
 Full payment is required even if the child is not in attendance, regardless of absences or closings. - No credit will be given for illness, vacation, center closing due to a holiday or an emergency situation, or inclement weather.
-Never Grow Up, Inc. reserves the right to close the center for weather or safety-related reasons. - All tuition is paid through automatic bank drafts.
+We reserve the right to close the center for weather or safety-related reasons. - All tuition is paid through automatic bank drafts.
 Your deposit and first week's tuition may be paid with a check.
-If the check bounces or a draft fails, a \$35 fee will be charged. - Non-payment of tuition is grounds for immediate dismissal from the center. - Ask your center's director about our referral program and how to win a free week of tuition!
+If the check bounces or a draft fails, fees will apply. - Non-payment of tuition is grounds for immediate dismissal from the center. - Ask your center's director about our referral program and how to win a free week of tuition!